 According to a study, the effectiveness of ginger powder was comparable to sumatriptan ( a common migraine drug) in treating the condition.

-The benefit of using ginger powder is that it is safe and natural with almost zero side-effects.
+The benefit of using ginger powder is that it is safe and natural, with almost zero side effects.

 Increase Magnesium Intake

-Magnesium deficiency may lead to Migraine or a menstrual-related migraine.
+Magnesium deficiency may lead to a Migraine or a menstrual-related migraine.
 Increasing your magnesium intake may not only help to decrease severity but also prevent the Migraine from occurring.

 Placing an ice pack on your forehead, scalp, or neck may help in relieving the pain.
 Experts are not sure accurately why it works, but reducing the flow of blood might be the reason.

 A paste of crushed nutmeg powder and water can help in relieving a headache as it promotes sleep, suggests Dr Sharma.
 Nutmeg is a sleep-inducing agent.
 A massage with nutmeg paste on your head will instantly provide comfort and relief.

 Feverfew is a natural herb that looks like a daisy.
 This herb can be used to cure Migraine.